 My suggested pairings:

 1. Dressed crab is a treat, even though prices have fallen.
 You want to be able to taste the delicate meat so I’d suggest a classic Chablis or fine white burgundy such as Puligny-Montrachet.
 (The same would apply to fresh crab sandwiches or a simple crab salad though I might well pick a Sancerre or Pouilly Fumé for the latter, especially if it included asparagus.
-See also this match with 17 year old Muscadet here!)
+Or a Hunter Valley Semillon, in the light of the comment below ;-) See also this match with 17 year old Muscadet here!)

 2. Linguine with crab is quite a spicy recipe that usually includes garlic and red chilli and occasionally lemon.
 You could drink a citrussy (rather than a herbaceous) Sauvignon Blanc or a dry Kabinett Riesling with it but I’d go for a good quality Pinot Grigio, Soave or Albariño.
 (And leave out the lemon)